laravel/docs/mix.md

     mix.copy('node_modules/foo/bar.css', 'public/css/bar.css');

 By default, copying a directory will flatten the copied files - including all files but placing them in the root of the target directory without keeping the folder structure.
-If you wish to keep the exact folder stucture, you have to set the third parameter to `true`.
+If you wish to keep the exact folder stucture, you have to set the third parameter to `false`.

-    mix.copy('node_modules/foo/bar/', 'public/css/', true);
+    mix.copy('node_modules/foo/bar/', 'public/css/', false);

 <a name="versioning-and-cache-busting"></a>
 ## Versioning / Cache Busting